kitakar5525/note-linux-on-surface-3/README.md

   - i915.fastboot=1
   - i915.enable_guc=-1

-## "OEMB" problem
+## "OEMB" issue

-My Surface 3 is also affected by this problem.
+My Surface 3 is also affected by this issue.
 ```bash
 $ sudo dmidecode
 [...]